 The AI Regulation generally categorizes AI models into a number of different risk levels.
 The categorization is determined by the purpose of using the AI model and includes the following categories:

-Includes AI models that are designed to interact with and target natural persons.
-When using such AI models, it is a requirement that the natural persons with whom the AI model interacts are informed of this, and that the AI model's outputs are clearly marked (e.g. labeling of photos or AI-generated text).
+This includes AI models that are designed to interact with and target natural persons.
+When using such AI models, it is a requirement that the natural persons with whom the AI model interacts are informed of this, and that a clear marking of the AI model's outputs (e.g. labeling of photos or AI generated text) is ensured.

-Includes AI models that are used for general purposes, but still possess certain impact capabilities.
-These AI models do not have the same impact as the above types of AI models, but there are a number of issues that are important to be aware of, including technical documentation for the AI model, policy for compliance with EU copyright law, cybersecurity and reporting of any incidents.
+Includes AI models that are used for general purposes, but still have some potential impact.
+These AI models do not have the same impact as the above types of AI models, but there are a number of issues that are important to be aware of, including technical documentation for the AI model, policy for compliance with EU copyright law, cybersecurity and incident reporting.

 The AI Regulation has been finally adopted and the first parts of the regulation will take effect from February 2025.
 Companies should already now take into account the limitations and AI compliance requirements resulting from the regulation in their work with the development and implementation of AI tools.
 These requirements and limitations should be taken into account as early as possible in the process to avoid unnecessary use of resources on the development and implementation of AI tools, which in the worst case cannot be deployed without violating the AI Regulation.